 You may have a decrease in the amount of urine you expel if just one of your kidneys is blocked.
 Usually, both kidneys need to be blocked to impact urine output.

 Symptoms in unborn children

 Obstructive uropathy can be a problem in an unborn fetus.
 One of the signs of obstruction in an unborn baby is a level of amniotic fluids in the womb that’s lower than normal.
 Urine is one of the components of amniotic fluid.
 A fetus with obstructive uropathy is unable to urinate outside their body.
 This leads to a drop in amniotic fluid volume, which can lead to fetal or birthing complications.

 Your doctor will diagnose obstructive uropathy with an ultrasound.
 Scans of your pelvic region and your kidneys will show if urine is backing up into your kidneys.
 Imaging tools can also point out blockages to your doctor.

-Removing the obstruction from the blocked ureters is the main goal of treatment.
+Removing the obstruction from blocked ureters is the main goal of treatment.

-A surgeon will remove masses such as cancerous tumors, polyps, or scar tissue that forms in and around the ureters.
-Once they clear the blockage from the affected ureter, urine can flow freely into the bladder.
+A surgeon will remove masses such as cancerous tumors, polyps, or scar tissue that forms in and around your ureters.
+Once they clear the blockage from the affected ureter, urine can flow freely into your bladder.

 Treatment for unborn children

 The outlook for obstructive uropathy depends on whether one or both kidneys are affected.
 People who have an obstruction in only one kidney are less likely to encounter chronic uropathy.
 Those with recurring obstructions in one or both kidneys are more likely to experience extensive kidney damage.
-Kidney damage may be reversible or can remain unchanged based on each person’s overall health.
+Kidney damage may be reversible or can remain unchanged based on a person’s overall health.